Generated result

 FAQ:

-Does the generated SVG get uploaded?
+Does the SVG get uploaded?

 Canvas size accepts whole-pixel width and height values from 1 through 4000.
 Values outside that range create a blocking input error.